ballerkobe808/invest/README - 6 BUSINESS.md

 Start tracking all your expenses before u open your business.
 These are considered start up costs and can be written off.
 Your business is not legally open until your first sale.

 You need a business address and registered agent address.
-If you dont want to use your own, you can use Mark Kohlers law firm to forward you mail - 150 for the business address and 125 for the registered agent address annuaally
+If you dont want to use your own, you can use Mark Kohlers law firm to forward you mail - 150 for the business address and 125 for the registered agent address annually

 ### Keep good records

 Keep an organized tracking of everything you do - start in excel, then move into quickbooks eventually.
 Suggest to use Mark Kohler and his firm in the future.
+I found that excel is quicker and more powerful for me - i can run reports I need and update faster than waiting for the app to respond in the cloud - or be restricted by the way accounting works

 ### Asset Protection Strategies